xinmyname/HandsomeURLSession/README.md

 # HandsomeURLSession v1.1

-This is a Swift extension to NSURLSession giving you typed responses from HTTP requests, both asynchronous and synchronous.
+This extension to NSURLSession gives you typed responses from HTTP requests, both asynchronous and synchronous.
 Exceptions are thrown if an error occurs.

 The following typed responses are supported: